Minnesota Social Security Disability Insurance (SSDI) Benefits

 Work credits are based on total yearly wages and/or self-employment income.
 The amount of wages/income required for each credit changes from year to year.
 An individual can earn up to four work credits per year.

 If your work history satisfies the earnings requirement, you must also have a medical condition that meets the Social Security Administration’s strict definition of disability.
 The Social Security Administration utilizes a five-step analysis to determine if you are disabled.

-The time for processing an application for SSDI benefits can be long.
+The time for processing an application for SSDI benefits in Minnesota can be long.
 Therefore, it is important that you apply for benefits as soon as you become disabled.

 If you are also eligible for Supplemental Security Income (SSI) benefits, you should apply for them.
 You can get SSDI and SSI benefits if you are eligible for both.